 4. The Six of Crows Duology

-Many people love this series on BookTube, and I am also one of them.
-It is a series after the trilogy, but it is entirely separate from it.
-Also, it’s six different people from different walks of life coming together to pull off a magical heist.
+Many people love this series on BookTube, and I am one of them.
+It is a series after the trilogy but entirely separate from it.
+Also, six different people from different walks of life are coming together to pull off a magical heist.
 They’re trying to steal this magical drug that creates some horrible and powerful people.

 I love the series mainly because of the characters, getting to know their backstories, and seeing how they interact with each other.
-Like Michael Vey, there are many characters and couples in this series, and they are learning to be with each other and get what they want.
+Like Michael Vey, many characters and couples in this series are learning to be with each other and get what they want.
 Moreover, there’s so much angst, but I also love how cutthroat some of these characters are, especially Kaz.

-Kaz’s a straight-up criminal, but he has a sad backstory as someone who is the pillar amongst the group, and she holds everyone together.
+Kaz’s a straight-up criminal, but he has a sad backstory as the pillar of the group, and she holds everyone together.
 Overall, it’s fun, has great dialogue, and unique characters are coming together.
 By the end of the book, you will care for them so much that you need to know what happens.

 Author: Leigh Bardugo